get-select/dbt-snowflake-monitoring/README.md

     version: 2.0.0
 ```

 To attribute costs to individual models via the `dbt_metadata` column in the `query_history_enriched` model, query tags are added to all dbt-issued queries.
-To configure the tags:
+To configure the tags, follow one of the two options below.

- create a new macro named `query_tags.sql` in your `macros` folder.
-Add the following to the file:

 Option 1: If running dbt < 1.2, create a folder named `macros` in your dbt project's top level directory (if it doesn't exist).
 Inside, make a new file called `query_tags.sql` with the following content: